wadmiraal/wadmiraal.net/jekyll-src/_drafts/content-type-strategies-part-2-in-code.markdown

 Notice we gave it a type of *text*, which means the field can contain a string of maximum 255 characters, and used an appropriate widget, *text_textfield*.
 If we wanted a longer text, we could have used a type of *text_long* and the *text_textarea* widget.
 Drupal provides many other field types, like *file*, *image*, *number_integer*, *number_float*, etc. There are plenty of widget types as well: *list_text* (select list), *options_buttons* (radio buttons or checkboxes), etc.

+Also notice we do *not* use [`t()`](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/t/7) on the field label.
+The reason is, the labels will be in the language of the session during which the module was enabled.
+Meaning, if you enable this module while seeing the interface in French, the fields will get French labels.
+But these labels will be in French *for all* languages.
+This would make it untranslatable in many cases.
+Instead, we give it the English value, and can rely on the [Internationalization module](https://www.drupal.org/project/i18n) for translation.

+If you are puzzled by this, you are allowed to be: multilingual support in Drupal up to version 7 is very bad.
+Drupal 8 will address this issue fully, thanks to the [Multilingual Initiative](http://www.drupal8multilingual.org/).

 ### The image field